sungheeyun/sungheeyun.github.io/_pages/multi-agent-ai.markdown

 ## Technical Foundation – Three Pillars of Agent Personalization

-The power of multi-agent systems lies in how each individual agent develops specialized expertise through three complementary approaches:
+The power of multi-agent systems lies in how each individual agent develops specialized expertise through three complementary approaches

 **Retrieval-Augmented Generation (RAG)** Each agent maintains its own curated knowledge base, stored in vector databases optimized for its specific domain.
 A legal agent might have access to case law, regulatory updates, and firm-specific precedents, while a medical agent draws from clinical literature, drug databases, and treatment protocols.
 The RAG architecture ensures that agents can access the most current and relevant information for their specialized functions.